- 11 Days -

 Jackson Bay is one of the most isolated and picturesque places on the planet.
 In places the approach road has fern grottos growing right down to the edges of the road with trees almost forming tunnels across the roadway.
 This is a one hour side trip so an especially early start will be needed if you want to include this wonderful experience in your day.
 Keep an eye out for the local pod of dolphins that make the bay their home.

 At Lake Matheson, near Fox Glacier, nature has combined exactly the right ingredients to create truly stunning reflections of New Zealand's highest peaks - Aoraki (Mount Cook) and Mount Tasman.
+One of the most photographed spots in New Zealand.

 The opportunity to see the notoriously shy nocturnal Kiwi in its own natural habitat is something extremely rare.
 Tonight you join a small group who under the care of an expert and experienced local guide will set off to tray and do just that!